 Child and Adolescent Psychoanalytic Training Program

 NCP's Child and Adolescent Psychoanalytic Training Program is designed to train clinicians who work with children and adolescents by expanding their theoretical framework and clinical expertise.
-We believe that a deeper understanding of child development also augments clinical work with adults.
-Your path to becoming a child and adolescent psychoanalyst begins with a didactic course of study integrating classical, contemporary, and evolving approaches to theory and technique.
-The curriculum includes a series of clinical seminars, including seminars in child development, continuous case conferences, and a child analytic study group, along with psychoanalytic work with young children and adolescents supervised by locally and nationally recognized child analysts.
-Our faculty is comprised of child psychoanalysts from the Center and other psychoanalytic programs across the nation.
-Candidates are encouraged to select advisors from our diverse faculty.
+A deeper understanding of child development can also augment clinical work with adults.
+The path to becoming a child and adolescent psychoanalyst begins with a didactic course of study integrating classical, contemporary, and evolving approaches to theory and technique.
+The curriculum includes a series of didactic courses, including coursework in child development, continuous case conferences, and a child analytic study group, along with psychoanalytic work with young children and adolescents.

 For complete details about this training program, please consult the catalog and contact the Center at: .

 NCP does not discriminate on the basis of age, race, color, gender/gender identification, marital status, religion, sexual orientation, or national and ethnic origin in the administration of its educational policies, admissions policies, and scholarship programs.
 In accordance with California and federal law, NCP has a policy of nondiscrimination for persons with disabilities who are otherwise qualified for training.